Differentiation Infographic

 License:

-This infographic is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives license.
-That means you’re free to share and distribute the infographics if you provide proper attribution, don’t use it for commercial purposes, and don’t modify it.
+This differentiation infographic is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike license.
+That means you’re free to share, modify, and distribute the infographic if you provide proper attribution, don’t use it for commercial purposes, and derivative works are licensed under compatible terms.